Hiking

 Madeline Trail — 9.5 miles

 This trail has a variety of scenery as it winds around three lakes and through different types of terrain.
 It has a few rolling hills.
 Most of the trail follows old logging roads.
 The surface is grass and dirt.
 The effort level is easy to moderate.
 Madeline is groomed and tracked for cross-country skiing.
 This is an excellent trail for all levels of skiers.
 There is a shelter located on the trail with a fire ring.
 Leashed pets are allowed on this trail only when there is no snow on the ground.
-A daily or annual state trail pass is required for mountain biking and skiing.
+A state trail pass is required for mountain biking and skiing only.

 McNaughton Trail — 10 miles